“the police used spray paint to mark the people's heads”

-The respondent in this case, a Pakistani male, was walking through the Croatian forest on foot when the incident began.
-On the 6th May 2020, the transit group he was in were close to the 61 motorway, near to the Slovenian border.
+The respondent in this case, a Pakistani male, was walking through the Croatian forest when the incident began.
+On the 6th May 2020, the transit group he was in were close to the 61 motorway, near the Slovenian border.

 Several authorities described as wearing green military style uniform with “Special Forces” written on it apprehended them and proceeded to search the group.
 The respondent said these authorities then called further police officers to the scene.